alinex/node-builder/README.md

 any language and generate HTML pages with the documentation beside the code.

-    > alinex-make doc                   # from within the package directory
+    > alinex-make -c doc                   # from within the package directory
-    > alinex-make doc ./node-error      # or from anywhere else
+    > alinex-make -c doc ./node-error      # or from anywhere else

 It is also possible to update the documentation stored on any website.
 To configure this for GitHub pages, you have to do nothing, for all others you